1. Overview

 Malcolm MacColl

-Malcolm joined Baillie Gifford in 1999 and spent his graduate rotation in the UK Small Cap Team before joining the North American Team.
-When the Global Alpha team was set up in 2005, Malcolm became one of the three Investment Managers for the strategy.
-Having retained this role ever since, this remains his sole portfolio management responsibility.
-Malcolm became a partner in 2011 and, in 2021, he became Joint Senior Partner with overall oversight for the investment departments.
-Malcolm graduated MA in Economics and History in 1998 and MLitt in Economics, Politics and Management in 1999 both from the University of St Andrews.
+Malcolm is an Investment Manager in the Global Alpha Team.
+He has been involved in Global Alpha since the product’s inception in 2005 and this is his sole portfolio responsibility.
+He joined Baillie Gifford in 1999 and spent his graduate rotation in the UK Small Cap Team before joining the North American Team.
+Malcolm managed the North American portion of wider Global portfolios whilst in the North American Team.
+He became a Partner of the firm in 2011 and, in 2021, he became a Managing Partner with overall oversight for the investment department.
 He is a member of the CFA Society of the UK.
+Malcolm graduated MA in Economics and History in 1998 and MLitt in Economics, Politics and Management in 1999, both from the University of St Andrews.

 Spencer Adair